Baking Hermann

 Remove and Slice.
 Carefully remove the gluten from the plate and cut it into bite-sized slices or pieces.

 Use.
-Your gluten is ready to be used in dishes like Braised Wheat Gluten (Kao Fu 烤麩).
+Your gluten is ready to be used in dishes like Braised Wheat Gluten (Kao Fu 烤麩) or Liang Pi (Chinese Spicy Cold Skin Noodles).

 Useful Tips